Keio University

 The Truth of the Savanna

 It can be said that there are almost no current ecosystems that do not involve humans.
-However, when I went to Africa and saw animals within a 360-degree horizon, I felt through my skin that nature without human intervention has continued in this way for hundreds, thousands, and tens of thousands of years.
-What I thought after going to Africa 25 times was that "herds of zebras are always energetic."
+However, when I went to Africa and saw animals within a 360-degree horizon, it was conveyed to me through my physical senses that nature without human involvement has continued in this way for hundreds, thousands, and tens of thousands of years.
+What I thought after going to Africa 25 times is that 'herds of zebras are always energetic.'
 Why are there only such energetic zebras?
 Zebras also get sick, get injured, and grow old.
 However, while in human society we help each other and try to create a good society for everyone, in the case of zebras, they left all the problems of the elderly and the disabled to the lions.
-Those that grow old, get injured, have bad luck, or fall behind the herd quickly become prey for the lions.
+Those who grow old, get injured, have bad luck, or fall behind the herd quickly become prey for the lions.

 Conversely, lions are always eating only those kinds of zebras, and they can't easily eat the energetic ones.
-It's called the survival of the fittest, but the ecosystem turns in that way.
-Whenever you go, the zebra herds are energetic, and the lions are always prowling around them.
-While repeating such ruthlessness of the ecosystem as if it were natural, the scenery of the beautiful green savanna, which looks peaceful at first glance, is created—I can feel that deeply through my skin.
+We call it the law of the jungle, but the ecosystem revolves in that way.
+Whenever you go, the zebra herds are energetic, and the lions are always loitering around them.
+You can feel deeply through your physical senses that the scenery of the beautiful green savanna, which looks peaceful at first glance, is created while repeating such ruthlessness of the ecosystem as a matter of course.

 When you watch, the success rate of hunting by carnivores is very low.
 This is natural.
 The ones being eaten don't want to die, so they flee desperately.
-But the ones eating also have to chase desperately even though they are hungry, because if their food escapes, they stay hungry.
-Carnivores have such experiences every day.
+But the ones eating also have to chase desperately even though they are hungry if their food gets away.
+Carnivores have that experience every day.
 This is a major undertaking.

-The ecosystem is built on the balance between carnivores and herbivores.
+The ecosystem is created within the balance between carnivores and herbivores.
 If herbivores increase too much and eat too many plants, the environment changes significantly.
 Then the herbivores cannot live either.
 It is the carnivores that adjust this.
 But if carnivores increase too much, the number of herbivores decreases.
-Within the balance of plants, the herbivores that eat them, and the carnivores, the ecosystem is formed.
-Within that, as the environment changes, plants and animals change little by little, and I believe evolution exists in that form.
+Plants, the herbivores that eat them, and further the carnivores—the ecosystem is created within that balance.
+As the environment changes within that, plants and animals change little by little, and I believe evolution exists in that form.

-This is actually well understood from dinosaur fossils.
+What makes that clear is actually dinosaur fossils.
 When one species is born and another goes extinct, a different species emerges as if to replace it.
-During the dinosaur era, various dinosaurs appeared and went extinct while flourishing for nearly 200 million years.
+During the dinosaur era, various dinosaurs emerged and flourished for nearly 200 million years while going extinct.
 Then, 65 million years ago, all types went through a mass extinction.
-What's mysterious is that although it's said that a meteorite hit and changed the environment, or a volcanic eruption changed the global environment, there are no strata from 65 million years ago where dinosaurs are found dead in piles.
-Dinosaur fossils simply stop appearing after the 65-million-year mark.
+What's mysterious is that it's said a meteorite hit and changed the environment, or volcanic eruptions changed the global environment, but there are no strata from 65 million years ago where dinosaurs are found dead in piles.
+It's just that dinosaur fossils stop appearing after the 65-million-year mark.

 For a while after that, there are no very large animals.
-Then, in the new era, the mammals that survived the dinosaur era diversified and underwent great evolution to become elephants, camels, hippos, and so on, as if tracing the ecosystem previously occupied by dinosaurs.
+And after that, the mammals that survived the dinosaur era diversified in the new era and underwent great evolution to become elephants, camels, hippos, and so on, as if tracing the ecosystem previously occupied by dinosaurs.

 Image